 Rome2rio gives a glimpse of several possible routes to the final destination.
 Though their flight choices are limited when compared to Skyscanner’s, they do deliver a rather detailed public transportation profile with bus numbers, departure times and even photos for clarification.

 Even if you don’t use Couchsurfing for living arrangements, you can access the website just for local tips & advice.
-A discussion group I found extremely helpful when booking tickets is “Airlines (low-cost, budget, cheap flights)”
+A discussion group I found extremely helpful when booking tickets are “Airlines (low-cost, budget, cheap flights)”

 Aside from a list of useful websites, there are several other things to keep in mind when booking flight tickets: